bennettsf/bennettsf/README.md

 # My Personal Webpage
 ### Welcome to my repository!
-I plan to update this project frequently to share my educational journey in Computer Science/Application Development through this React Application.
+I plan to update this project frequently to share my journey in Computer Science/Application Development through this React Application.

 # React + Vite